 - to grow up as competent and confident learners and communicators

-At Chelsea House, our qualified teachers plan programmes which are stimulating, exciting and offer plenty of variety to meet each child’s individual learning.
-On a daily basis, children can enjoy a range of indoor and outdoor activities.
-Activity areas are set up to allow for noisy/busy play as well as some calm, restful spaces.
+At Chelsea House Child Care Centre, our qualified teachers plan programmes which are stimulating, exciting and offer plenty of variety to meet each child’s individual learning journeys.
+Our centre is designed to incorporate indoor and outdoor activities that are planned to develop your children’s strengths and interests.
+Activity areas are set up to allow for noisy/ active play, creative and constructive activities, as well as some quiet restful areas.

-From time to time, children are taken on excursions which introduce them to places beyond their immediate community.
+From time to time, children are taken on excursions which introduce them to places beyond their immediate community and extend on their interests and learning.
+All rooms have an opportunity to visit the local gymnastics club on a regular basis.

 Our high adult to child ratios exceed the minimum requirements of the Ministry of Education because we know that the more individual care a child receives in those early years, the better prepared they are for the future.
 We also recognise that very young children require a lot more individual attention which is why we have a ratio of one adult to three infants aged 12 months or less.

 Recording your child’s progress is an essential element of our programme.
-Our teachers make regular observations of your child and these are recorded in a profile book – which is beautifully prepared in a way that makes it your child’s learning visible.
+Our teachers make regular observations of your child and these are recorded in a profile book – which is beautifully prepared in a way that makes it a keepsake of your child’s time at Chelsea House Early Childhood Centre.
 The children love to look at these books too and recall their experiences.
-We also provide a formal report to parents twice a year and we meet with parents to keep you informed of your child’s progress.
+We are also in regular contact through individual room facebook pages and class emails.